-3) If you love anything and everything Italy, check out some of our favourite posts:
+3) If you love anything and everything Italy, check out some of our favorite posts:

 - Riding Donkeys In Italy’s Monti Sibillini National Park – When visiting Monti Sibillini National Park, be sure to ride a donkey through the beautiful Castelluccio Plateau.

-*Disclosure – My time in Camogli was complimentary, courtesy of Liguria Tourism.
-Any opinions expressed are entirely my own.
-This post also contains some affiliate links.
-If you book a tour or hotel, I’ll earn a tiny commission at no extra cost to you.
+*Disclosure – If you book a tour or hotel, I’ll earn a tiny commission at no extra cost to you.
 Thanks for your support!